 Remembering yesterday’s goodness to you from God can help you face today’s challenge from wherever.
 No one knows exactly what the future holds.
 Christians, however, can remember the good things they’ve experienced from God and trust in the glorious future promised to them by God.
 That’s like rowing a boat, where our back is toward where we’re going, but we can see where we’ve been.
 Here, God is our coxswain (but much more), who sees what is ahead, speaks into our day, and adjusts the rudder of “our boat” to keep it on course.
 Our position in the boat forces us to trust him with what lies ahead.

 We’re asked by God to purposefully, faithfully, energetically, and skillfully stroke our one oar into its surrounding waters—steadily and worshipfully.
 This one oar is a trust in God’s never ending loving kindness as it concerns every area of our lives—even when we can’t foresee how life will turn out or don’t think anything good can ever come from something so wrong!
 As we hear our Coxswain’s voice and see in our wake his past goodness, we’re given the proper perspective and the necessary energy to stay in the boat and steadily row.

-A growing trust in God is grounded in his love and promises to us and fueled by our past experiences of his goodness.
-God promises to cause everything to work for good for those who love him.
+A person’s growing trust in God is grounded in his love and promises to us and fueled by our past experiences of his goodness.
+God promises to cause everything to work for good for those who love him−namely, conform me to the image of the Son.
 In God, joy can come from sorrow, life can come from death (John 10:20–22; Rom 4:17; 2 Cor 4:17).
 When these truths become a reality, we’ve experienced something to remember.
 These remembrances further assure us of God’s faithful love and unending care.
 They can cause our anxiety over and fixation with ourselves to abate; they can help us rest in God and join with him in caring for the needs of our neighbor.
 When our hope is anchored in God’s steadfast promises and fueled by our remembrance of his past faithfulness, we’re less susceptible to drown in any dark reality that may present itself!